 We depend on the effectiveness of our supply chain management to assure reliable and sufficient product supply, including on favorable terms.
-The products we sell are sourced from a wide variety of suppliers in countries around the world.
+Although many of the products we sell are sourced from a wide variety of suppliers in countries around the world, certain products have limited suppliers, which may increase our reliance on those suppliers.
 Supply chain interruptions, including due to lack of supply or price increases, can adversely affect us or the suppliers and franchisees that are also part of our System and whose performance has a significant impact on our results.
 Such shortages or disruptions could be caused by factors beyond the control of our suppliers or us.
 If we experience interruptions in our supply chain, our costs could increase and it could limit the availability of products critical to our operations.